dx-oneill/Critical-Rocket-Thruster-System/README.md

 # Critical Rocket Thruster System (SPARK Ada)

-This repository contains a safety-critical control system for regulating a rocket’s thrust and pressure, implemented in **SPARK Ada** with formal verification.

-Developed as part of a university coursework project for CSC313 (Critical Systems), the system models safety in aerospace control.

-# Critical Rocket Thruster System (SPARK Ada)

 This repository contains a safety-critical control system for regulating a rocket’s thrust and pressure, implemented in **SPARK Ada**.
 The project was developed as part of university coursework for CSC313 (Critical Systems), focusing on reliability, formal verification, and real-time control.